nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 .. note::
    These policies provide a large number of permissions to the user.
-   But for development purposes, you must operate on the least-privilege principle whenever possible.
+   Though this can be acceptable for development purposes, you should operate on a least-privilege principle whenever possible.

 To complete the steps described in this document, make sure that the following prerequisites are met: